top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 In the controller, a feedforward part was added to figuratively speaking straighten the lane and ease the work of the controller.
 Therefore, the feedforward part takes the estimated curvature **$c_{est}$** and reference velocity **$v_{ref}$** as inputs and returns the needed yaw rate **$omega$**.
 Which is then added to the output of the controller.

 To reduce static offset, integral parts were implemented for both **$d$** and **$\theta$**.
-To prevent them from increasing unnecessarily, an Anti Reset Windup was implemented.
-Therefore, whenever activator limits were reached (meaning the motors were not sent lower values than would be necessary to reach the controller outputs, because of certain limitations within the software), the integral steps at the corresponding time step were not added to the integrator.
+To prevent the integral parts from diverging, an Anti Reset Windup was implemented.
+Therefore, whenever actuator limits were reached (meaning the motors were not sent lower values than would be necessary to reach the controller outputs, because of certain limitations within the software), the integral steps at the corresponding time step were not added to the integrator.

-In curves, the integrator values grew strongly and lead to an overshoot after the curve.
-A possible approach would be to turn off the integrator in curves, but therefore the curvature estimation would need to be used and robust.
-Or if the feedforward part (also needing a robust  and low-latency curvature estimation) could be fully used, the problem might be diminished.
-In the current state, the integrator is reset to zero when it is at or crosses the zone (since the pose is estimated in ) of zero error.
-The integrator was also reset to zero, when the velocity sent to the motors was zero.
+In curves the integrator values accumulate rapidly and lead to an overshoot after the curve.
+A possible approach would be to turn off the integrator in curves, but in consequence the curvature estimation would need to be used and in addition need to be robust.
+Or if the feedforward part could be fully used (while also needing a robust and low-latency curvature estimation), the problem might be diminished.
+In the current state, the integrator is reset to zero whenever it is at or crosses the zone (since the pose is estimated in) of zero error.
+In addition the integrator was also reset to zero, whenever the velocity sent to the motors was zero.

-The resulting parameter (the proportional gains and the integrator gains of both **$d$** and **$\theta$**) were tuned.
+The resulting parameter, the proportional gains and the integrator gains of both **$d$** and **$\theta$**,s were tuned.
 First with … initial values were approximated.
 Then the parameters were tuned by hand using …, therefore the unstable state and the approximate boundary thereof was looked for for each parameter with all the other parameters in a stable state.
 This was repeated multiple times with ever more aggressive controller behavior and an optimum was found.

 Only obstacle avoidance is integrated